A Simple Guide to Powerful Email Marketing

 Segmentation is the division of email subscribers into smaller sections according to set criteria.
 Typically, segmentation is used as a personalization tactic to deliver more relevant emails to subscribers based on their geographical location, interests, purchase history and more.

 In dividing your listing in this fashion, you give yourself the ability to send a more focused communication.
 Some subscribers want both merchandise and sales updates, while others may want to read a niche newsletter.
-If you do not give them the chance to choose, you risk losing them all together.
+If you do not give them the chance to choose, you risk losing them altogether.
 With segmentation, you can target only those that didn't open your last message or people that demonstrated interest.

 Email marketing is not rocket science, but it does take work.
 Take the time to do things right from the get-go, and you will see the long-term benefits for years to come.